saLeox/GitLab_CICD_Instructor/README.md

 	 The first time to perform the CI/CD job will be slow since there is a need to pull the maven images and pull the maven dependency resources.

-	 - [ ] Have better ***use the local installed Docker*** instead of Docker image pulled from Docker, since the maven repo and images can be stored in fixed place, so that will be reused in next time.
+	 - [ ] Have better ***use the local installed Docker & Maven*** instead of Docker & Maven images pulled from Docker, since the maven repo and images can be stored in fixed place, so that will be reused in next time.

 	 - [ ] If import any image in gitlab-ci.yml, some settings should be
 	       appended at the end of ***/etc/gitlab-runner/config.toml***.